Individual Contributor License Agreement (v1.0)

 10. Voluntary Nature of Contribution

-11. No Obligation to Use
+11. No Obligation of Use

 12. Assignment